0xBooper/dotfiles-deploy/README.md

 First, grab the script.
 Make sure your internet works, and run:
 `wget https://raw.githubusercontent.com/0xBooper/dotfiles-deploy/main/deploydotfiles.sh`

-Second, give it permissions.
-Run:
-`chmod +x dotfilesdeploy.sh`

-Third, run it.
+Second, run it.
 Run the command:
 `./dotfilesdeploy.sh`

 After the script has finished, your system now has my dotfiles!